digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 we recommend that you test your scripts for compilation issues.
 Please check the detailed release notes on the specific changes and their impact.

 There was no change to the protocol.
-Participants and synchronizers running 2.3 can also run 2.4, as both versions use the same protocol version.
+Participants and sync domains running 2.3 can also run 2.4, as both versions use the same protocol version.

 Upgrade to Release 2.3